lipskiyp/PortfolioConstructor/ README.md

 All of the html templates extend layout.html, which sets the general layout of the app and contains the navigation bar.

-constructor.html is a dynamic template used to display input menue for the constructors.
-The template takes two arguments: render_input and errors. render_input determined the user inputs to be shown for a given constructor.
+backtest.html is a dynamic template used to display input menue for the backtests.
+The template takes two arguments: render_input and errors. render_input determined the user inputs to be shown for a given backtest.
 Errors dispalys all of the errors incurred in the process of preparing and running the backtest below the navigation bar.

-constructorDisplay.html template is used to display the backtest timeseries using chart.js, as well as a table of financial metrcis for the backtest.
+backtestDisplay.html template is used to display the backtest timeseries using chart.js, as well as a table of financial metrcis for the backtest.
 The template takes five arguments: render_input, errors, labels, values and metrics.